UAA-Robo/tree-ring/docs/code.md

 ### Camera Options

 Pressing the **Advanced Camera Options** button will open a new window that allows the user to adjust camera video and save options.
 Pressing **Save** will save them to a file called `camera_configuration.yaml` in the directory where the program is located.
 By default, the program loads the settings from this file on startup.
-Pressing **Reset** will reset any changes back to this file, or if it is missing, the defaults.
-The default settings are not optimal, so if the original configuration file is lost, go to [this link](troubleshooting/optimal_settings.md) to get the original file.
+Pressing **Reset** will reset any changes back to this file, or if it is missing, the optimal settings.
+If you need the actual default settings in the API or a copy of the optimal settings file, go to [this link](troubleshooting/optimal_settings.md) to get the original file.

 ## Automation
 * automationScript.py